pfq/PFQ/INSTALL.md

 `runhaskell Build.hs install`

-The command will configure, build and install the PFQ framework satisfying the dependencies and the correct order of build of the various components.
+The command will configure, build and install the PFQ framework satisfying the dependencies and the correct build order for the various components.

 Alternatively, you can specify the list of components you want to build from the command line.
-The following command shows the list of targets available:
+The following command shows the targets available:

 `runhaskell Build.hs show`